JYU-IBA/jabs/README.md

 This is the preferred way of using JaBS.
 Some command line options (see below) can be used in conjunction with the interactive or scripted mode.

 Launch JaBS in interactive mode simply by running `jabs` or `jabs --interactive`.
-Scripts (i.e. files with commands identical to interactive mode input) can be given as command line parameters e.g. `jabs script.jbs` or piped in `jabs < script.jbs`.
-Filename must not be `sample` (reserved keyword for giving the sample on the command line, see below).
+Scripts (i.e. files with commands identical to interactive mode input) can be given as command line parameters e.g. `jabs script.jbs`, piped in `jabs < script.jbs` or run using the interactive mode.
+Filename from command line must not be `sample` (reserved keyword for giving the sample on the command line, see below).

 The interactive mode should be self-explanatory and an internal help is provided.
 Please see [the example script](example/script.jbs) to get started.
 ## Command line usage